Embark on a rewarding career in environmental sustainability

 Creating a new generation of skilled repair technicians

-FIT, WEEE Ireland, and the White Goods Association have come together to create a curriculum and formal career pathway for field service technicians to attract new entrants and create a steady supply into the sector to address a growing requirement with regard to maintenance, repair and recycling of white goods.
+In 2021, FIT, WEEE Ireland, and the White Goods Association came together to create a curriculum and formal career pathway for field service technicians to attract new entrants and create a steady supply into the sector to address a growing requirement with regard to maintenance, repair and recycling of white goods.

-This initiative will help to kickstart a change in the electrical repair culture in Ireland with this first-of-a-kind training programme, designed to free the bottleneck that has arisen, with no new technicians due to limited access to structured training programmes.
-It will open up a new and rewarding career for women and men who have interest in prolonging the life-cycle of our white goods in the interest of sustainability, reduced waste and environmental wellbeing career in the technology sector.
+This initiative has helped kickstart a change in the electrical repair culture in Ireland with this first-of-a-kind training programme, designed to free the bottleneck that has arisen, with no new technicians due to limited access to structured training programmes. it has opened new and rewarding careers for all who have a general interest in environmental sustainability especially in prolonging the life cycle of our white goods

-This initiative is supported by a grant from the CIRCULÉIRE Innovation fund.
+This initiative was originally supported by a grant from the CIRCULÉIRE Innovation fund.
 CIRCULÉIRE is Ireland’s first industry-led innovation network dedicated to accelerating the circular economy.

 "To create a truly circular economy where products are kept in use for longer, we need skilled technicians.
 The longer we can extend the life of our appliances and keep resources in circulation the more we can reduce waste."